Cooperative Operation of the Fleet Operator and Incentive-aware Customers in an On-demand Delivery System: A Bi-level

-Note that the second inequation and third inequation corresponds to strengthened and classic generalized Benders optimality cut respectively.
+\endgroup Note that the second inequality and third inequality corresponds to strengthened and classic generalized Benders optimality cut respectively.
 These two optimality cuts are in parallel due to the same slope of these optimality cuts.
 We use

 to quantify the tightness between these two optimality cuts.
 Due to the positive value of $\Xi$, we conclude that derived optimality cut is $\Xi$ tighter than classic generalized optimality cut. \end{proof}